THE DEN HAAN FAMILY

 Pure bred Holsteins

 All our cows have names and very detailed family trees.
 John and Bonnie started the herd with a cow named Maggie, a descendent of the original Maggie cow.
 She was John’s first 4-H calf project and her descendants have become a large percentage of the herd over the last 30 years.
 John’s brother, Harry also gave them a couple of cows and so the herd grew.
 Today there are five cow families in the herd, the Maggie family, the Dena Star family, the Ina family, the Plum family and the Alda family.
 We call each cow by name and work with them face to face everyday.
-Our cows graze on pastures from May until November.
-In the winter months, they spend most of their time in the barn with a run out in the snow for a short time each day while we clean and bed up the stable.

 WHAT OUR COWS EAT: